kvinay7/Insurance/README.md

 # Design Patterns

 <details>
   <summary>1.
-Singleton Design Pattern</summary>

-  The **Singleton Design Pattern** is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
+Singleton Design Pattern</summary>: is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 This pattern is typically used when exactly one object is needed to coordinate actions across the system, such as in database connections, logging, or configuration management.

 ### 1. **Eager Initialization** (Thread-safe but not lazy-loaded)
 This method creates the singleton instance as soon as the class is loaded, ensuring thread-safety.